tredoe/wizard/README.md

 #### GPL/AGPL 3.0

 Proprietary software linking: Not allowed.
 Distribution with code under another license: Not allowed with software whose license is not GNU GPL compatible.
 Redistributing of the code with changes: Only under GNU GPL/AGPL.

 #### Apache Public 2.0

 Proprietary software linking: Allowed.
 Distribution with code under another license: Allowed.
 Redistributing of the code with changes: Allowed.
 Compatible with GNU GPL: Yes.

 #### MPL 2.0

 Proprietary software linking: Allowed.
 Distribution with code under another license: Allowed.
 Redistributing of the code with changes: Only under MPL.
-Compatible with GNU GPL: Yes
+Compatible with GNU GPL: Yes.

 ## Copyright and licensing